 I then moved on to prime lenses, starting with the cheap and cheerful Samyang (or Rokinon) 12mm for wide-angle shots.

-Next I want to get the 200mm to 400mm lens for wildlife photography, but I think it will probably be cheaper in the long run to just rent one as I need it.
+Next I want to get a lens for wildlife photography, but I think it will probably be cheaper in the long run to just rent one as I need it.

 I found this post ‘The BEST Fujifilm Lenses for Stunning Travel Photography‘ a real inspiration when looking into buying lenses.

 - UPGRADED DESIGN: The unique design of the center column consisted of 2 sections enables the maximum height of the tripod and monopod to be higher; 4 section legs with quick pull flip type locking...

 - 360 DEGREES PANORAMA BALL HEAD: The specially designed ball head can rotate 360 degrees which will allow you to get the perfect shooting angle to create stunning panoramas every time.
 It has 2...

 - PRACTICAL AND ADJUSTABLE: The tripod can be folded to 19 inches compact storage size and 3.53 pounds net weight for easy carrying with bag; 3 levels of opening angle to stabilize on varying uneven...

 Let’s be clear, this isn’t THE best tripod in the world, but it’s a great balance between price and quality.